abinit/abinit/doc/tutorial/dmft_triqs.md

 ## Introduction

-In this tutorial, you will learn how to run a DFT+DMFT calculation using the interface between Abinit and TRIQS/CT-HYB.
+In this tutorial, you will learn how to run a DFT+DMFT calculation using the interface between ABINIT and TRIQS/CT-HYB.
 We show an example on iron.
-TRIQS/CT-HYB is used as the impurity solver, while Abinit drives the calculation and connects to TRIQS/CT-HYB as an external library.
+TRIQS/CT-HYB is used as the impurity solver, while ABINIT drives the calculation and connects to TRIQS/CT-HYB as an external library.

-Before starting, you should already know how to do a basic DFT calculation with Abinit (see [basic1](/tutorial/base1), [basic2](/tutorial/base2), [basic3](/tutorial/base3), and [basic4](/tutorial/base4)).
-It also helps if you're familiar with PAW (see [PAW1](/tutorial/paw1) and [PAW2](/tutorial/paw2)), [DFT+U](/tutorial/dftu), and Abinit's internal DMFT solvers (see [DMFT](/tutorial/dmft)).
+Before starting, you should already know how to do a basic DFT calculation with ABINIT (see [basic1](/tutorial/base1), [basic2](/tutorial/base2), [basic3](/tutorial/base3), and [basic4](/tutorial/base4)).
+It also helps if you're familiar with PAW (see [PAW1](/tutorial/paw1) and [PAW2](/tutorial/paw2)), [DFT+U](/tutorial/dftu), and ABINIT's internal DMFT solvers (see [DMFT](/tutorial/dmft)).

 We also recommend that you're comfortable with TRIQS/CT-HYB, and we'll assume you already have at least a basic idea of how the DFT+DMFT method works.